 Abstract: Carbon cap-and-trade has been introduced to reduce greenhouse gas (GHG).
 Carbon cap-and-trade is expected to incentivize reducing GHG emissions because it enables the receipt of refunds based on the gap between actual GHG emissions and the predetermined allowance.
-Moreover, GHG emissions, procurement costs and custom duties depend on the country, its economic conditions, the electric energy mix, and Free Trade Agreements (FTAs).
+Moreover, GHG emissions, procurement costs, and custom duties depend on the country, its economic conditions, the electric energy mix, and free trade agreements (FTAs).
 To reduce GHG emissions with an affordable cost in a global supply chain, it is important to select suppliers and factory locations considering these factors.
 Furthermore, since carbon price and GHG emission allowance could be changed, manufacturers should also be paid attention to cost fluctuations due to carbon cap-and-trade.
-This study develops a mathematical model for a global supply chain with a carbon cap-and-trade system, analyzes GHG emissions and costs under different carbon prices and GHG emission allowances.
-First, procurement cost and GHG emissions for each part are estimated using the Life Cycle Inventory (LCI) database, and a bill of materials (BOM), listing the estimated cost and GHG emissions for each procured country, is created.
+This study develops a mathematical model for a global supply chain with a carbon cap-and-trade system and analyzes GHG emissions for each part are estimated using the life cycle inventory (LCI) database, and a bill of materials (BOM), listing the estimated cost and GHG emissions for each procured country, is created.
 Second, a global supply chain with a carbon cap-and-trade is formulated using mathematical programming.
 Third, numerical experiments are conducted to illustrate a design example.
 Finally, the results are discussed and analyzed from the viewpoints of reducing costs, GHG emissions, cost-effectiveness, and switching suppliers.
-It is found cases that the carbon cap-and-trade system can be effective in constructing a global low-carbon supply chain considering customs duties and FTAs and that carbon price has a greater impact on the reduction of GHG emissions instead of GHG emissions allowance in the numerical experiments.
+It is found that the carbon cap-and-trade system can be effective in constructing a global low-carbon supply chain considering customs duties and FTAs and that carbon price has a greater impact on the reduction of GHG emissions instead of GHG emissions allowance in the numerical experiments.

-Keywords: carbon neutral, supplier selection, mathematical programming, material based GHG emissions, free trade agreement (FTA), custom duty, life cycle inventory (LCI) database
+Keywords: carbon neutral, supplier selection, mathematical programming, material-based GHG emissions, free trade agreement, custom duty, life cycle inventory database